Red State Reckoning: Playing Paintball in Martinsville, IN

-When the squadron leader gave the signal, we hurried forward, crouching and firing, making for an overturned cable spool.
+When the squadron leader gave the signal, we hurried forward, crouching and firing, trying to get to an overturned cable spool where we could find cover.
 Or I should say they were firing, the other guys on my team.
 They were plugging away, spraying the field with ordinance, taking no chances.
-But I was trying to be as stealthy as possible, moving hard on the enemy’s right flank, using the trees and deadfall as cover, firing not a single shot.
+But I was trying to creep along as stealthily as possible, moving up on the enemy’s right flank, using the trees and dead fall as cover, firing not a single shot.

 I hunkered down and scanned the woods in front of of me.
-Then I saw it, a flash of red and white.
+Then I saw it, a flash of red.
 It was the blonde teenager in the red motocross jacket.
-He was on the other team.
+He was on the other side.
 He was the enemy.
 He was getting into position and he hadn’t seen me.
 I raised my weapon and drew a bead on him.
 Then I pulled the trigger.

 At this point my teammates had expended about a thousand rounds of ammo as they’d moved up on the fortress, but I had yet to fire my first paintball, the first paintball of the day, the first paintball of my life.
 “Shit,” I muttered and dropped down behind a plywood barricade as a dozen rounds came plunking into it.
 The enemy had seen me.

 I pushed and pulled on the bolt.
 Nothing.
 I turned the gun over in my hand, frantically trying to discover the secret to unlocking it.
 It thwarted me.
 A dozen more rounds came rapping into the 4 foot plywood barricade behind which I hid.

 I looked around and saw one of my teammates come sliding in behind a fallen tree trunk.
 He popped up and started firing.